What if I told you, the time you spend practicing guitar, is probably way less effective than it could be?

 I have also learned a large number of rhythmic patterns as well as wrote many of my own rhythms, to which I applied the chords I was learning.

 I found this priceless for both my rhythm guitar playing and my songwriting skills.

 In fact, “Let’s Forget Reality”, a song I still play in the present (but haven’t recorded yet) came out from a lesson on major and minor 7hs.

-I had just learnt how to harmonize the major scale in 7ths and wanted to use those chords somewhere, so I decided to write a song that substituted major and minor chords to major and minor 7ths.
+I had just learned how to harmonize the major scale in 7ths and wanted to use those chords somewhere, so I decided to write a song that substituted major and minor chords to major and minor 7ths.

-Writing songs with the chords you learn is in fact a very efficient way of learning chords because you’re immediately putting those chords in a context.
+Writing songs with the chords you learn is, in fact, a very efficient way of learning chords because you’re immediately putting those chords in a context.

 You’re also honing your songwriting skills, and you may actually end up with a good song.